ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

       ![jenkins successful seed job execution](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-2.3.png)

 ## Goal 4
 Now that everything is configured and running as expected, we really want our Stages to do more than just checkout our repositories.
-We are going to create and use a new Jenkins Docker container that supports maven commands to run tests and package.
+We are going to create and use a new Jenkins Docker container that supports maven commands to run `mvn test` and `mvn package`.

 ### Build a new Docker Container
 1. Create a Dockerfile with the below contents